-These are magazine style feature pieces I post here from time to time.
-Could be about anything.
+These are short “bloggish” feature pieces that could be about anything.
 I put work and love into these stories and hope you find them interesting.
 Check the intro boxes to see if there’s anything that intrigues.
-Pieces generally take a few minutes to read unless otherwise warned.
+Most take no more than a few minutes to read unless otherwise warned.
+(All content and photos by Ricka McNaughton except unless otherwise noted.)

 READ

 In this photo I took some years ago is Arnold Schwartzenegger, on the right.
-To his left is a young guy who worked in my office building who was dying to meet The Terminator, but had no idea he was going to.
-I had a hand in this little caper.
-In this post you’ll find that story plus other photos with commentary from my vault that have mildly interesting historic value or a special place in my memories.
+To his left is telecommunications tech Ray Bessette, who had an office in the building I worked in.
+It was widely known that Ray was a huge Schwartzenegger fan.
+I had a hand in a little caper to provide Ray the chance to meet his hero in person.
+In this post about my work photographing this person or that, primarily for a bygone publication called Vermont News & Views, you’ll find that story and others my vault that have mildly interesting historic value or a special place in my memories.
 Some of the photos I took have never been published elsewhere.

-For tagging/reference purposes, other people featured here include: former Vermont Governor Richard Snelling, former Vermont Governor Madeleine Kunin, her former aide of every sort Elizabeth Bankowski, former Vermont Governor James Douglas, former State Archivist Gregory Sanford, State Police Dive Team members Lt.
+Tags: Former Vermont Governor Richard Snelling, former Vermont Governor Madeleine Kunin, her former aide Elizabeth Bankowski, former Vermont Governor James Douglas, former State Archivist Gregory Sanford, State Police Dive Team members Lt.
 Dean George, Trooper Gary Gaboury, and Trooper Warren Whitney, author, teacher and legislator Bill Mares, and former state postmaster Raymond Houghton.

 READ (PDF)

 The man with the dagger grip on the pie knife in the inset photo is our friend Dave Bulow of Adamant, Vermont.
 One year I made this pie for him, a spin on a savory French dish called a tortiѐre, in appreciation of a skilled and generous act of tree-felling he performed for us when my family and I lived in rural East Montpelier, a few miles from Dave.
-He took down four enormous old spruce for us.
-I fight sentimentality when it comes to such things, but I hated to see those old souls meet the chain saw.
+He took down four enormous, aging spruce deemed a hazard to our house.
+I fight sentimentality when it comes to such things, yet I hated to see those grand old souls meet the chain saw.
 At their journey’s end, they had a surprise for us.

 READ